mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/function/03-provider.md

 })
 ```

-In this example the `authProvider` needs an optional `token` as input, validates it and returns an optional user ID as an additional input for functions that need it.
+In this example, the `authProvider` requires an optional `token` as contextual input, validates it, and returns an optional user ID, which can then be used as an additional input for functions that depend on this provider.

 ## Usage

-To use one or more providers, you must pass them to the function implementation.
+To use one or more providers, you must declare them in the function implementation using the `use` method.

 ```typescript
 const readPosts = readPostDefinition